Last Updated: March 31, 2020

 iCouldBe considers the protection of privacy and the information you provide to be a top priority. iCouldBe has a range of security protections in place to protect against unauthorized access, misuse, loss or alteration of information that iCouldBe has collected.
 These protections include the use of firewalls, and Secure Socket Layer (SSL) technology.
 SSL is an encryption standard that scrambles the data that is transferred over the internet.
 If the URL says “https” it means you are in a secure section of iCouldBe.

-This site makes forums available to its users.
+This site may make forums available to its users.
 Please remember that any information that is disclosed in these areas becomes public to all iCouldBe users and iCouldBe reserves the right in its sole discretion to remove any comments or postings made anywhere in the iCouldBe platform.

 Assistance to Delete Information or to Terminate Access